sgrottel/MyToDoBoard/README.md

   - List of other Cards this one depends on
   - Comments
 - ToDo Card creation with configurable templates
-- All data of a board and all it's cards is stored in a single text file
+- All data of a board and all it's cards is stored in a single file.
+  - You can find more info in the [file format documentation: todo_yaml.md](doc/todo_yaml.md)
   - Easy to store, backup, synch, ...
   - No internet connection/communication required.